ProactiveProgrammers/www.proactiveprogrammers.com/docs/discrete-structures/syllabus-discrete-structures.md

 people.
 Moreover, the design, implementation, evaluation, and documentation of Python-based software are exciting and rewarding activities!
-At the start of this class, I invite you to pursue, with great enthusiasm and vigor, this adventure in rigorous Python programming.
+At the start of this class, I invite you to pursue, with great enthusiasm and vigor, this adventure in mathematics and Python programming.